skeletonlabs/skeleton/.changeset/early-beans-listen.md

 "@skeletonlabs/tw-plugin": patch
 ---

-bugfix: Fixed the disabled state styles for `.btn-group` children
+bugfix: Added disabled state styles for `.btn-group` children, such as buttons